vangennep/ecv-countries/README.md

 <br>
 <br>

 Change green -> orange -> red for each portion.
 Modify height to fit plot length well.
+Autoscaling the height is on my to-do list.